Garnet Health

-Garnet Health is a Middletown, New York-based three-campus health system which, together with its nine urgent-care facilities, provides care to approximately 500,000 residents in Orange and Sullivan Counties, and surrounding areas in New York State.
+Garnet Health is a Middletown, New York-based three-campus health system which, together with its three urgent-care facilities, provides care to approximately 500,000 residents in Orange and Sullivan Counties, and surrounding areas in New York State.
 The hospital's roots date back to 1887.

 Background

 Garnet Health

-Garnet Health is the current umbrella corporation and is the current brand for all three medical centers in Middletown (Garnet Health Medical Center), Harris (Garnet Health Medical Center - Catskills, Harris Campus), and Callicoon (Garnet Health Medical Center - Catskills, Callicoon Campus) plus nine urgent-care facilities, and physician practices under the brand name "Garnet Health Doctors".
+Garnet Health is the current umbrella corporation and is the current brand for all three medical centers in Middletown (Garnet Health Medical Center), Harris (Garnet Health Medical Center - Catskills, Harris Campus), and Callicoon (Garnet Health Medical Center - Catskills, Callicoon Campus) plus three urgent-care facilities, and physician practices under the brand name "Garnet Health Doctors".
 It was previously named Greater Hudson Valley Health System, that included two medical centers, Orange Regional Medical Center and Catskills Regional.

 Garnet Health Medical Center

 Orange Regional Medical Center was the previous name for the consolidation of Horton Medical Center and Arden Hill Hospital that occurred in 2002.

 Initially both hospital locations continued to operate under their new name.
 In 2009 Orange Regional began construction of a new facility, with the goal of having a single, more modern facility.
 It was ready in 2011, and the two earlier locations closed.

 Construction had been done using a then-innovative cost-saving method named design-build; it also saved money and allowed adding more beds, with a total of 353 parient rooms.
 The hospital was formed as "a consolidation of Arden Hill Hospital in Goshen and Horton Medical Center in Middletown,".
 After rebranding, this location is now named Garnet Health Medical Center.

 Garnet Health Medical Center is a Federally-designated Primary stroke center.